Misaelduarte/Misaelduarte/README.md

 ### 🧔 About me

 Enthusiast of the open source world, passionate about the development of internet applications, and motivated to always learn the best technologies used in the market for development.
-I currently work as a front end developer at EMEAL NTTDATA in São Pulo-SP, Brazil.
+I currently work as a front end developer at Blinctek in Campinas-SP, Brazil.